-I have been playing with my scone recipes for a few months.
-Actually, ever since I made these pumpkin ones I have been working on some new flavorful versions.
-The recipe had to be different, as it was not going to have the added moisture that these autumn inspired scones had.
-Finally, nailed down what I consider to be the perfect scone, and just in time for you to make up a batch for New Year’s day brunch.
+I have been playing with my scone recipes recently.
+Ever since I made these pumpkin ones I have been working on some new flavorful versions.
+The recipe had to be different, as it was not going to have the added moisture that those autumn-inspired scones had.
+I nailed down what I consider to be the perfect scone, and just in time for you to make a batch for New Year’s day brunch.
 This recipe cranberry ginger scone is AMAZING.
 They are not over dry which most scones tend to be, instead, they are flakey and flavorful.

 After batches of scones and extra weight on the hips, I have a scone recipe that rocks the previous ones.
 It is perfect!!
 Flakey.
 Not over-dry.
 Moist.
 Flavorful.
 Delicious.
 I have found the key to being perfect is the ingredients.
-The first important ingredient is the butter.
-It has to be a high quality butter, and for some mysterious reason, Irish butter has been working the best for me.
+The first important ingredient is butter.
+It has to be a high-quality butter, and Irish butter has been working the best for me in my scone recipes.
 Really, it is true, their butter seems to work out the best.
-I have been trying all sorts of butter, and scones come out better using Irish butter.
+I have been trying different brands of butter, and scones just seem to come out better using Irish butter.
 Must be the higher fat content.

-This scone is perfect served with some bergamot marmalade (which is easier to make than you think) and a hot beverage of choice.
-A wonderful way to wake up during the last few days of the holiday season.
+This scone is perfect served with marmalade and a hot beverage of choice.
+A wonderful way to wake up during the holiday season.